 Liquidity risk is the risk that the Group will be unable to meet its liabilities when they fall due.
 To limit this risk, management has arranged diversified funding sources, manages assets with liquidity in mind, and monitors liquidity on a regular basis.

-The Group's maturity profile of financial liabilities is as follows:
+The Group's contractual maturity profile of financial liabilities based on undiscounted cash flows is as follows: